 Traveling between Boston University's Charles River and Medical campuses is now easier than ever due to the enhanced The BUS (Boston University Shuttle) service.
-The BUS makes it convenient for the BU community to access the many resources, programs, and activities available throughout the University-and it's free!
-Please consult the BUS schedule.
+The BUS makes it convenient for the BU community to access the many resources, programs, and activities available throughout the University and it's free!
+Please consult the Terrier Transit app for more details.